awslabs/amazon-s3-find-and-forget/README.md

 Amazon S3 Find and Forget is a solution to the need to selectively erase records from data lakes stored on Amazon Simple Storage Service (Amazon S3).
-This solution can assist data lake operators to fulfill their obligations to handle erasure requests such as those that can be made under the European General Data Protection Regulation (GDPR).
+This solution can assist data lake operators to handle data erasure requests, for example, pursuant to the European General Data Protection Regulation (GDPR).

 The Amazon S3 Find and Forget solution can be used with Parquet-format data stored in Amazon S3 buckets.
 Your data lake is connected to the solution via an